algorandfoundation/specs/dev/ledger.md

   account data, or in the account data for any address listed in the transaction’s `Accounts` field.
 An attempt to read local state from any other account will cause program execution to fail.
+- Algo balances and asset balances may be read for the sender's account or for any account referenced by an address listed in the transaction's `Accounts` field.
+An attempt to read an Algo balance or asset balance for any other account will cause program execution to fail.

 ## Validity and State Changes